isa-ulisboa/greends-ipython/README.md

 <details markdown="block">
 <summary>  Class 1 (September 11, 2026): data types, variables, functions </summary>

-1. The recommendation for this class is to code in the CS50 codespace.
+1. The recommendation for this class is to code using the CS50 codespace.
 Two steps: 1. log in into your GitHub account; 2. access your code space at <https://cs50.dev/>.
-This environment allows you to test automatically your scripts for the CS50 problem sets and gives access to a customize AI bot (DDB)
+This environment allows you to test automatically your scripts for the CS50 problem sets and gives access to a customized AI bot (DDB)
 2. Some useful keyworks for the command line interface (CLI) in terminal:
  * `code filename.py` to create a new file
  * `ls` to list files in folder